 - Main SSD: Samsung 970 EVO Plus NVMe M.2 SSD 250 GB

 - Graphic card: MSI V373-014R - Nvidia GeForce RTX 2070 8GB GDDR6

 - RAM: Corsair Vengeance LPX 16 GB (2x8GB), DDR4, 3000 MHz

 - Power pack: Corsair TX650M — 650 Watt 80 Plus® Gold

-Linuxplosion is not a server, hence it should not stay switched on all of the time (also because it is so powerful that it sucks a lot of power).
-Nevertheless, I needed to make it magically turn on by itself at a given day of the week, so that I can .
-To do so, I run .
+Linuxplosion is not a Server, hence it should not stay switched on all of the time (also because it is so powerful that it sucks a lot of power).
+Nevertheless, I needed to make it magically turn on by itself at a given day of the week, so that I can import media from my phone.
+To do so, I run this Cron Job.

 - Is there a way to auto turn-on Linux machine?

 - Set Alarm to Automatically Power On Linux Computer

 - How to Set up an SSH Server on a Home Computer, by Zach Duey